sirredbeard/awesome-wsl/README.md

 - [MobaXterm](https://mobaxterm.mobatek.net) - Enhanced terminal for Windows with X11 server, tabbed SSH client, network tools and much more.
 - [extraterm](https://github.com/sedwards2009/extraterm) - Open source project to build a terminal emulator and expand it with new features to support modern workflows. ![github project][githublogo]
 - [Hyper](https://hyper.is/) - A terminal built on web technologies. ![github project][githublogo]

-#### X Servers

-Required for running Linux GUI apps in Windows.
-See FAQ #9 above.

-- [VcXsrv](https://sourceforge.net/projects/vcxsrv/) - X server for Windows with hardware acceleration compiled with Visual Studio.
-- [X410](https://www.microsoft.com/en-us/p/x410/9nlp712zmn9q) - X server for Windows on the Microsoft Store.
-- [Xming](https://sourceforge.net/projects/xming/) - An older X server for Windows.
-Has not been updated since 2016.
-- [Cygwin/X](https://x.cygwin.com) - Cygwin/X is a port of the X Window System to the Cygwin API layer for Windows.

 #### For Managing WSL Installations